SirDagen/php-beautiful-numbers/README.md

 ```

-The output might look like this:
+The output looks like this (English, Deutsch):

 ```html
 There are nine trees on the hill.